hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

   calculated, thus the less time the evaluation/phase space point takes.

-* Too small choices lead to large cancelations between the ``RS`` and the ``I`` parts and thus to large statisical errors.
+* Too small choices lead to large cancellations between the ``RS`` and the ``I`` parts and thus to large statistical errors.

-* For very simple processes (with only a total of two partons in the iniatial and the final state of the born process) the best choice is typically ``DIPOLES: {ALPHA: 1``}.
+* For very simple processes (with only a total of two partons in the initial and the final state of the born process) the best choice is typically ``DIPOLES: {ALPHA: 1``}.
 The more complicated a process is the smaller ``DIPOLES:ALPHA`` should be (e.g. with 5 partons the best choice is typically around 0.01).